 The Difference Between Passive Investing and Index Funds

 The terms passive investing and index investing are often intertwined.
 They are not exactly the same.
 The confusion around the terms was expressed by one of my readers who sent a few of the best questions I have ever received.
 She wanted to understand what passive index investing was, and how you take more risk or less risk as a passive investor.
 Her questions and my answers are below.

 Index funds are not the only form of passive investing, but they are the most common form.
 An index fund defines the stocks (or bonds) it owns by owning the same stocks as those that are included in known and measured indexes, such as the S&P 500 or the Russell 2000.

 A passively managed fund that is not an index fund will have a set of criteria for defining the types of stocks it owns; it will then own all the stocks that meet those criteria without any attempt to pick the “winners” out of that group.
-Dimensional Funds is a mutual fund company that is passive, but their funds are not index funds.
+Dimensional Funds is a mutual fund company that is passive, but its funds are not index funds.
 The argument for index funds is an argument for passive investing over active investing.
 All index funds are passive, but not all passively managed funds are index funds.